 Pianist / Composer

 When Aksel Kolstad was two years old he asked his mother, pointing at the moon, if they could go there.
 His mother replied that "It may be just a bit too far away, Aksel".
 Then he immediately replied: "But we can use a ladder!?"
-27 years later he wrote Richard Branson, asking if he could be the first musician to perform in space on Branson´s Virgin Galactic.
-This is somehow the best discription one could give Aksel Kolstad - makeing crazy and imaginative ideas come to life.
+27 years later he wrote to Richard Branson, asking if he could be the first musician to perform in space on Branson´s Virgin Galactic.
+This is somehow the best description one could give Aksel Kolstad - making crazy and imaginative ideas come to life.
 Aksel started to play the piano and compose as soon as he was big enough to sit on a chair.
 His mother, former actress and singer Kirsti Kolstad started to improvise with little Aksel at the piano.
 At the age of four he started to take piano lessons each week with a piano teacher, the rest is history.

 Aksel Kolstad, 5 surreal interpretations of five lyrics pieces by Edward Grieg Die Entführung aus dem Serail, Warsaw Chamber Opera